NourSerw/Data-Science-Worksheets/README.md

 # Data-Science-Worksheets
 Hi all, this is my personal repository where I upload all my personal work.
 All these scripts are the work of my journey towards learning the ins and outs of Data Science and hopefully becoming one.
-My personal aim is to do one project per week.

-Every script I upload will be accompanied with the data set as well as the source.
+Some scripts I upload will be accompanied with the data set as well as the source.